-IFRS 9 uses the term 'business model' in terms of how financial assets are managed and the extent to which cash flows will result from collecting contractual cash flows, selling financial assets or both.
+IFRS 9 uses the term 'business model' in terms of how financial assets are managed and the extent to which it involves collecting contractual cash flows, selling financial assets or both.
 The Standard positively defines two such 'business models':

 - a business model whose objective is to hold the financial asset in order to collect contractual cash flows ('hold to collect'); and - a business model in which assets are managed to achieve a particular objective by both collecting contractual cash flows and selling financial assets ('hold to collect and sell').